Julia747k/CTF-WriteUps/OverTheWire/bandit_writeup.md

 cat
 ```

-The setuid binary `bandit20-do ` has the owner sat at bandit20 which means that
+The setuid binary `bandit20-do` has the owner set to bandit20, which means the code
-the code in the seuid binary will be executed as the bandit20, after testing different
+inside the setuid binary is executed with bandit20 privileges.
+After testing
-commands as atributes, it seems like there is a permission to use the cat command,
+different commands as arguments, it appears that permission is granted to use the
-by using it the password was read from the /etc/bandit_pass/bandit20 file
+cat command.
+Using it allows reading the password from the
+/etc/bandit_pass/bandit20 file

 ```bash
 ./bandit20-do cat /etc/bandit_pass/bandit20